DigitalTwinSocCyberRange/DigitalTwinCyberrange/README.md

 ## Installation (for Ubuntu 20.04)

-- Install [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker-Compose](https://docs.docker.com/compose/install/) as described in the respective docs
+1. Install [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker-Compose](https://docs.docker.com/compose/install/) as described in the respective docs
-- Clone the required repositories:
+2. Clone the required repositories:
 ```bash
 git clone git@github.com:DigitalTwinSocCyberrange/DigitalTwinCyberrange.git && \
 git clone git@github.com:DigitalTwinSocCyberrange/frontendCyberrange.git
  ```
- - **Install dependencies for deployment of the frontend:**
+ 3. **Install dependencies for deployment of the frontend:**
 ```bash
 cd frontendCyberrange && \
 bash setup_frontend.sh
  ```

-- **Install dependencies for deployment of the Flask-Api:**
+4. **Install dependencies for deployment of the Flask-Api:**
 ```bash
 cd DigitalTwinCyberrange && \
 bash setup_python.sh
  ```
-- **Setup and start the cyber range**: This will start the microservice-infrastructure (Elasticsearch, Filebeat, Logstash, Kibana, Dsiem and Digital Twin), the cyber range frontend (running on port 7080) and the API that connects both
+5. **Setup and start the cyber range**: This will start the microservice-infrastructure (Elasticsearch, Filebeat, Logstash, Kibana, Dsiem and Digital Twin), the cyber range frontend (running on port 7080) and the API that connects both
 ```bash
 cd deployments/docker && \
 bash init_cyberrange.sh
  ```
-- Enter the ip address or hostname where the cyber range should be deployed.
-Usually, th either the default ip address of the maschine or localhost.
+6. Enter the ip address or hostname where the cyber range should be deployed.
+Usually, this is either the default ip address of the maschine or localhost.
 199.999.9.99 is used as an example ip address here.

 ```bash
 Enter the Hostname or IP Address where the cyber range will be deployed: 199.999.9.99
 ```
- - Access the cyber range on port 7080: **ht<span>tp://</span>199.999.9.99:7080**, to get an idea of the prototype, you can use the demo user (without user data management) **ID=127**
+ 7. Access the cyber range on port 7080: **ht<span>tp://</span>199.999.9.99:7080**.
+To get an idea of the prototype, you can use the demo user (without user data management) **ID=127**
  <p align="center">
   <img src="https://user-images.githubusercontent.com/56884203/112821652-3e96ff80-9087-11eb-805f-aee2533ac3d7.png" width="500" />
 </p>

- - If you want to conduct a cyber range training with multiple participants and use the scoreboard, please proceed with [User Data Management](#user-data-management)
+ 8. If you want to conduct a cyber range training with multiple participants and use the scoreboard, please proceed with [User Data Management](#user-data-management)
 ## Shutdown
 To shut down the infrastructure you can either the use the API-functionality **ht<span>tp://</span>199.999.9.99:9090/stop_cr** or run the shutdown script: